gusberry/todo-workshop/README.md

 Probably you've noticed `.getTodos()` and `.setList()` methods.
 Those methods are added by sequelize with defining associations on model initialization.

-Now when we've hidden our DB related implementation in interface logic we can continue with routers controllers.
+Now since we've hidden our DB related implementation in interface logic we can continue with routers controllers.
 They will be used to perform a proper handling of request data.

 ```js
 // controllers/list.js